awsdocs/amazon-ec2-user-guide/doc_source/Using_Filtering.md

 Amazon EC2 Global View does not let you modify resources in any way\.

 **Required permissions**
-An IAM user must have the following permissions to use Amazon EC2 Global View\.
+A user must have the following permissions to use Amazon EC2 Global View\.

 ```
 {